-The livestock and poultry on the largest factory farms in 2012 produced 369 million tons of manure — almost 13 times more than the 312 million people in the United States, [i] this 13.8 billion cubic feet of manure is enough to fill the Dallas Cowboys stadium 133 times [ii] - the household waste produced in most U.S. communities is treated in municipal sewer systems, but factory farm manure is stored in lagoons and ultimately applied, untreated, to farm fields as fertilizer (Food & Water Watch).[i]
+Livestock and poultry on the largest factory farms produced 369 million tons of manure in 2012 — almost 13 times more than the 312 million people in the United States.
+This 13.8 billion cubic feet of manure is enough to fill the Dallas Cowboys stadium 133 times.
+The household waste produced in most U.S. communities is treated in municipal sewer systems, but factory farm manure is stored in lagoons and ultimately applied, untreated, to farm fields as fertilizer (Food & Water Watch).
 USDA National Agricultural Statistics Service.
 2012 Census of Agriculture.
-United States Summary and State Data at Tables 11, 12 and 20; Food & Water Watch calculation comparing human and livestock waste production based on EPA (2004) at 9. [ii] USDA Natural Resources Conservation Service.
+United States Summary and State Data at Tables 11, 12 and 20; Food & Water Watch calculation comparing human and livestock waste production based on EPA (2004) at 9.
+USDA Natural Resources Conservation Service.
 “Agricultural Waste Management Field Handbook.”
 Chapter 4, Agricultural Waste Characteristics.
 March 2008 at 4-12 to 4-20; Dallas Cowboys.
 [Press release].
 “Dallas Cowboys Stadium Design Statement.”
 December 12, 2006.

-More than 1,500 parties from across the Great Lakes, including national, state and tribal governments in Canada and the United States, formed a Great Lakes task force in 2004, prompted by these concerns.
+More than 1,500 parties from across the Great Lakes, including national, state, and tribal governments in Canada and the United States, formed a Great Lakes task force in 2004, prompted by these concerns.
 This was to cost as much as $20 billion over 20 years.

 All together, sugar farmers have spent about $260 million on clean up, largely by keeping water on farms, cleaning out ditches where phosphorus-rich soil settles.

-Canada and the United States signed the Great Lakes Water Quality Agreement and spent billions restoring the lakes, reducing phosphorus loading in Lake Erie by 60 percent
+Canada and the United States signed the Great Lakes Water Quality Agreement and spent billions restoring the lakes, reducing phosphorus loading in Lake Erie by 60 percent.

 The latest figures suggest meeting federal lake pollution standards will cost in excess of $100 million a year over 20 years.

-Our industry partner Green Mountain Power is planning to build a community digester that will serve three St. Albans farms.Photo Source: Green Mountain Power google map in VPR News
+Our industry partner Green Mountain Power is planning to build a community digester that will serve three St. Albans farms.Photo Source: Green Mountain Power Google Map in VPR News